 Formal rules of process, procedure, and/or evidence that are applied in criminal and civil courts are not used in campus disciplinary proceedings.
 Participants are provided process and procedure as outlined in this Code.

 Incidents that occur in or around the residence halls will typically be managed by Residence Life staff.

-The Code may also be applied to conduct online, via email, or via other electronic medium.
-Students and student organizations should be aware that online postings such as blogs, web postings, chats, and social networking sites are in the public sphere and are not private.
-Online postings may subject a student and/or student organization to allegations of conduct violations.
+The Code may be applied to conduct online and via email or other electronic media.
+Students and student organizations should be aware that online media such as blogs, websites, chats, and social networking sites are in the public sphere and are not private.
+Online media that indicate possible misconduct may subject a student and/or student organization to disciplinary action.

-- Impinges upon the rights, property or achievements of others or significantly breaches the peace and/or causes social disorder; or
+3. Impinges upon the rights, property, or achievements of others or significantly breaches the peace and/or causes social disorder; or

 Any on or off campus behavior that adversely affects a University interest and/or violates the Code of Student Conduct is subject to conduct action following standard University procedures.